Noziop/Projet_Portfolio/Stage_1/README.md

   - Skills in code review and documentation
   - Passionate about best development practices

+### External Stakeholders

+- **Holberton School**
+  - Project evaluators (hoping they appreciate our sense of humor)
+  - Technical mentors (when we're really stuck)
+  - My very dears and beloved fellow holbie students (for moral support and debugging sessions)

+- **Astronomical Community**
+  - MAST Portal (our celestial data provider)
+  - Astrometry.net (helping us not get lost in space)
+  - Amateur astronomers (our future power users)
+  - Aunt Claude and Grandma Jeanine (our most enthusiastic beta testers)

 ### Collaboration Strategy

 - Communication via telepathy for daily exchanges
 - GitHub for versioning and code review
-- daily IRL meetings for watch synchronization (Parker Lewis Ne Perd Jamais #i_feel_old)
+- Daily IRL meetings for watch synchronization (Parker Lewis Ne Perd Jamais #i_feel_old)
+- Regular updates to external stakeholders (when Mercury is not retrograde)

 ## Ideas Explored